 - The appointment of Dr Gary Weiss as Lead independent director.

-The Company has a program for inducting new directors and encourages all its directors to maintain the skills and knowledge required to effectively perform their role.
+The Company has a program for inducting new directors and each director individually reviews their training and professional development needs to maintain the skills and knowledge required to effectively perform their role

 Code of Conduct and Conflicts of Interest